autolab-project/autolab/docs/low_level/configuration.rst

 	>>> autolab.devices.myTunics

 If this doesn't raise any error, you are ready to use your new device in Autolab !
-See sections :ref:`commandline` and :ref:`gui` to continue.
+See sections :ref:`userguide_low` and :ref:`gui` to continue.